wgzhao/notes/docs/take-flannel-to-calico.md

-# migrate kubernetes cluster from flannel to Calico
+# Migrate kubernetes cluster from Flannel to Calico

 [Source](https://projectcalico.docs.tigera.io/getting-started/kubernetes/flannel/migration-from-flannel "Permalink to Migrate a Kubernetes cluster from flannel/Canal to Calico")